 \section{Experiments}

-We evaluate our method, PathFusion, on both KITTI~\citep{kitti} and nuScenes~\citep{nuscenes}.
+We evaluate our method, PathFusion, on both the KITTI~\citep{kitti} dataset and the nuScenes~\citep{nuscenes} dataset.
 We choose Focals Conv~\citep{focalsconv-chen} as our base model.
-We add our path-consistent loss on top of Focals Conv training to facilitate feature fusion between the 2D and 3D branches.
-In alignment with Focals Conv, we found that naively fusing LiDAR and camera features at deeper layers leads to significant performance degradation (see e.g., Figure~\ref{fig:pathloss} (a)).
-However, our path-consistent regularization learns semantically aligned transforms from 2D to 3D, yielding consistent improvements as more deep features are fused.
-Specifically, comparing to Focals Conv with the same detector Voxel-RCNN, we improved the $\text{AP}_{\text{3D}}$ (R11) from 85.22\% to 85.84\% on KITTI and improved mAP from 70.1\% to 71.3\% on nuScenes testing split, respectively. \paragraph{PathFusion settings}
+We add our path-consistent loss on top of Focals Conv training to facilitate semantically aligned feature fusion between the 2D and 3D branches.
+Notably, we found that naively fusing LiDAR and camera features at deeper layers, akin to Focals Conv, results in significant performance degradation (as seen in Figure~\ref{fig:pathloss} (a)).
+However, our path-consistent regularization learns semantically aligned transforms from 2D to 3D, yielding consistent improvements as deeper features are fused.
+Specifically, when compared to Focals Conv using the same detector Voxel-RCNN, we achieved improvements in $\text{AP}_{\text{3D}}$ (R11) from 85.22\% to 85.84\% on KITTI, and an improved mAP from 70.1\% to 71.3\% on nuScenes testing split.